4bh1/cent_setup/README.md

 # CentOS7 on the GO and now Ubuntu

-# Note Variant1.sh
-> variant1.sh no need to run under root privilages but need to add credentials after the execution.
-But remember on a slow connection you will need to re-enter the credentials.

-# Note Variant2.sh
-> variant2.sh need to be exuected as root

 # Google cloud integration gs.sh(gcloud setup)
 - The script can completely setup centos/ubuntu with xrdp on your gcloud server on the GO.
 - Execute the script and it will setup ever thing that is needed to be done.